kdgregory/log4j-aws-appenders/docs/substitutions.md

 non-existent endpoint.

-Note that a particular destination may not accept all of the characters produced by a substitution, and the logger will remove illegal characters.
-As a general rule you should limit substitution values to alphanumeric characters, along with hyphens and underscores.
+Note that a particular destination may not accept all of the characters produced by a substitution, and the appenders will not initialize that happens.
+As a general rule you should limit substituted values (from environment variable or system properties) to alphanumeric characters, hyphens, and underscores.